Pyenb/Ollama-models/README.md

 1. Download the model you want to use from the [download links](#download-links-) section.
 2. Extract the downloaded file `.tar.gz` file.
 Then extract the `.tar` file located inside the extracted folder.
-3. Move the extracted folder `models` to the root of the `.ollama` folder (e.g. `/usr/share/ollama/.ollama/models`).
+3. Move the extracted folder `models` to the root of your `.ollama` folder (e.g. `/usr/share/ollama/.ollama/models`).
 See [where-are-models-stored](https://github.com/ollama/ollama/blob/main/docs/faq.md#where-are-models-stored), from the official `ollama` FAQ for more information.
 4. You should now be able to use the model you downloaded.
 Executing `ollama run MODEL_NAME` should work as expected, without it trying to download the model.

 ## Download links 📥